Best Car Charger of 2021

 In order to provide a thorough analysis and objective assessment, we broke down the performance of each product into five categories: charging speed, versatility, ergonomics, durability, and aesthetics.

 The most important characteristic of a car charger is its charging speed.
-We need chargers that will quickly and efficiently recharge our devices' batteries from empty to full as quickly as possible so that we can continue to use them, especially if we have a short car ride from one destination to another.
+We need chargers that will quickly and efficiently juice our batteries from empty to full so that we can continue to use them, especially if we just have a short car ride from one destination to another.
 This metric is so important that many consumers might not care about any other characteristic.
 Modern developments in quick-charging technology have allowed some chargers to excel beyond the pack, but this also requires devices that are enabled with quick-charging compatibility.

 Our testers value chargers that can both be used with a multitude of devices and that offer enough ports to charge multiple devices at the same time.
 We took stock of how many ports each charger had, each charger's total wattage, any safety certifications that the model possesses, and quick-charge technology capabilities.
 We also noted the types of ports on each charger.

 Two products in our review stand out above the rest for versatility.
 The first is the Bestek 300W AC Inverter, which enables a standard 12 volt DC outlet to power two USB ports and two standard AC power outlets.
 This allows users to charge devices in their cars that don't come with a standard USB charging method, like older laptops and some camera batteries.
 This wide range of compatible devices makes the charger extremely versatile.
 We also like the versatility of the AI Aikenuo Multiport, which features six USB ports and a total of 96 watts.
 Not only can this device charge up to six devices at once, but it can also charge four of those with high-wattage, Qualcomm Quick Charge technology.
 If you have a large family or drive for a rideshare service, this is the device for you.
-On the other hand, the two wireless chargers that we tested, the Anker PowerWave 7.5 and the Aukey Wireless 10W can only charge wireless charging-enabled modern smartphones and tablets, which are becoming more prevalent, but are still less frequently used than wired chargers.
+On the other hand, the wireless charger that we tested, the Anker PowerWave 7.5, can only charge wireless charging-enabled modern smartphones and tablets, which are becoming more prevalent but are still less frequently used than wired chargers.